 Contact information: [email protected] | 808-923-0407

 If you’re still in the process of assessing your college options, you may also be undecided on your major.
 When selecting a major, one of the most important factors to consider is your future employability.
 Thinking about which industries and careers are growing the fastest in Hawaii can make it easier to find a job once you graduate, and being in demand should also help you earn a higher salary.

 Physician assistants (PAs) are one of the most in-demand health professionals.
-They work under physicians to support patient care, and must complete extensive education and medical training.
-They are not as highly compensated as physicians, but they still make six-figure (or close to six-figure) salaries.
-The average annual PA salary in Hawaii is $95,280.
+They work under physicians to support patient care and must complete extensive education and medical training.
+They are not as highly compensated as physicians, but they still tend to make six-figure salaries.
+The average annual PA salary in Hawaii is $106,960.